-The SPQR Group at the University of Michigan works broadly on research problems pertaining to embedded security.
+The SPQR Group is moving to Northeastern University in Boston!
+We work broadly on research problems pertaining to embedded security.
 We explore the research frontiers of computer science, electrical and computer engineering, and healthcare.
 Our latest projects examine how to protect analog sensors from intentional electromagnetic, acoustic interference, and light injection.

 Light Commands is a vulnerability of MEMS microphones that allows attackers to remotely inject inaudible and invisible commands into voice assistants, such as Google assistant, Amazon Alexa, Facebook Portal, and Apple Siri using light.
 In our paper we demonstrate this effect, successfully using light to inject malicious commands into several voice controlled devices such as smart speakers, tablets, and phones across large distances and through glass windows.